-Figure 5-5 System summary panel
+Figure 5-5 System summary window

-For more information about the Management Interface (MI) and the available functions, use the question mark (?) icon or Help, which is number 6 in Figure 5-5 on page 56.
+For more information about the Management Interface (MI) and the available functions, use the question mark (?) icon or Help, which is number 6 in Figure 5-5.

-Table 5-1 lists all of the fields that are shown in the window.
+Table 5-1 lists the fields that are shown in the window.
 The numbers in Figure 5-5 on page 56 refer to the numbers that are shown in Table 5-1.